Keith Mumby: Bradford Northern

 In total, he made a record 588 appearances for the club, with only 8 of those substitutions.
 He scored 68 tries and kicked 779 goals.

 Mumby held the cub record for overall points scored, until it was surpassed by Paul Deacon on 23 June 2006.

 Representative honours

 Although born in Durham, Mumby was deemed eligible to play for Yorkshire, as he moved to the county at a young age.

-Keith Mumby won caps for England while at Bradford Northern in 1979 against Wales, and France, and won caps for Great Britain while at Bradford Northern in 1982 against Australia, in 1983 against France, and in 1984 against France (2 matches), Australia (3 matches), New Zealand (3 matches), and Papua New Guinea.
+Mumby won caps for England while at Bradford Northern in 1979 against Wales, and France, and won caps for Great Britain while at Bradford Northern in 1982 against Australia, in 1983 against France, and in 1984 against France (2 matches), Australia (3 matches), New Zealand (3 matches), and Papua New Guinea.

 Awards

 Mumby was awarded First Division Player of the Year for the 1982–83 season.